Not offered in 2021

 #Students who wish to undertake AGES9026 must have completed 27 units of study or seek special permission from the Course Coordinator.

 * The research project requires an understanding and use of research methodology.
-If this has not been covered in previous study, the student should consult with the Course Coordinator to include either MMED8904 Health Sciences Research Methods (4.5 units) or NURS9218 Approaches to Research Design as an option.
+If this has not been covered in previous study, the student should consult with the Course Coordinator to include MMED8904 Health Sciences Research Methods (4.5 units).

 Research topics offered by other disciplines may be selected if the Applied Gerontology Course Coordinator deems them appropriate.